Shubhiidixit/ShubhiiDixit/README.md

 # Hi I'm Shubhi Dixit👋
-Welcome to my profile!😃 I'm a pre final year student, currently pursuing B.Tech in Computer Science at UPES Dehradun with a specialization in Cloud Computing and Virtualization Technology.💻☁️
+Welcome to my profile!😃 I'm a final year student, currently pursuing B.Tech in Computer Science at UPES Dehradun with a specialization in Cloud Computing and Virtualization Technology.💻☁️
 I'm constantly exploring new tools and techniques to stay at the forefront of this dynamic field.
 Let's connect and collaborate on exciting projects together!✨

 Thanks for visiting❤️